angelwu0409/iOS-SDK-Demo/README.md

 # Instructions #

+1. Download the latest SDK from https://applovin.com.

+2. Drag-and-drop `AppLovinSDK.framework` into the `Frameworks` folder of the SDK Demo app

-Simply download our SDK and add your SDK key to the `AppLovinSdkKey` row in the `Info.plist` file!
+3. Add your AppLovin SDK key into the `Info.plist` under `AppLovinSdkKey` row